 Tanzania is a centralised presidential republic in which the governing party of the revolution (CCM) – including its predecessors - has set the tone since 1961.
 Even after the introduction of a multi-party system in 1992, CCM has won all elections; it is the governing party and dominates parliament.

 John Magufuli (CCM) has been President of Tanzania since November 2015.
 He succeeded Jakaya Kikwete, who had ruled the country for 10 years.
 From the start of his period in office, Magufuli embarked on a policy of austerity und declared war on corruption and waste.
 For example, he cancelled the traditional, opulent celebrations to mark Independence Day and instead demanded that the streets should be cleaned in order to improve the sewage system and stop the spread of a cholera epidemic.
-In addition to many other savings, he reduced the number of ministers in his government by 11 to 19.

 As had the previous two incumbents, the current President of Tanzania is pursuing a reformed market economy designed to improve agricultural productivity, strengthen the private sector, improve the efficiency of government bodies and so make the country more attractive to direct foreign investors.
 The programme also includes an element of decentralisation that is intended to strengthen the autonomy of the regions and districts.